jonstokes/buzzsaw/README.md

 of this query DSL.

 This method takes the following arguments:
  - `xpath`: The xpath query string of the nodes that you want to search for a given pattern.
+This argument is mandatory.
  - `match`: A regex that the text of the xpath node should match.
  - `capture`: A regex that pulls only the matching text out of the matched string and returns it.
  - `pattern`: If the `pattern` argument is present, then `match = capture = pattern`.
+ - `label`: If this is present, then any positive match will return the string supplied by this argument.

 Here's a look at how `find_by_xpath` works in practice.